Contributing Guide #

 Releases are managed with

-To build a test release, without publishing, run:
+To build a test release, without publishing, (Linux only) run:

 If you’re packaging chezmoi for an operating system or distribution: